Configurations

 description A brief overview of the corpus and its purpose.

-addToExistingCorpus Boolean flag indicating whether to append this data to an existing corpus *(looks by name)*, or a new corpus should be created.
+addToExistingCorpus Boolean flag indicating whether to append this data to an existing corpus *(looked up by name)*, or whether a new corpus should be created.

-annotations Object outlining how the corpus was annotated.
+annotations Object outlining how the corpus was annotated and which annotation layers are available.

-annotations.annotatorMetadata Boolean flag indicating if metadata about the annotator is included.
+annotations.annotatorMetadata Boolean flag indicating if metadata about the annotator (e.g., name, date, or tool used) is included.

 annotations.OCRPage Boolean flag indicating if OCR data at the page level is included.